Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Results and Discussion

 \subsection{Tag-based regulation improves problem-solving performance on context-dependent tasks}

-We found that tag-based regulation improves performance on each of the three problems that require context-dependent behavior: the repeated-signal problem (Section \ref{sec:results:repeated-signal-problem}), contextual-signal problem (Section \ref{sec:results:context-signal-problem}), and Boolean-logic calculator problem (Section \ref{sec:results:boolean-calc-problem}).
+We found that tag-based regulation improves performance on each of the three problems that require context-dependent behavior: the signal-counting problem (Section \ref{sec:results:signal-counting-problem}), contextual-signal problem (Section \ref{sec:results:context-signal-problem}), and Boolean-logic calculator problem (Section \ref{sec:results:boolean-calc-problem}).
 Additionally, we conducted knockout experiments that confirmed that evolved tag-based regulation allows solutions to dynamically adjust module execution over time.
-We also found that, across all three context-dependent problems, regulation-disabled solutions executed a larger proportion of conditional logic instructions than regulation-enabled solutions.
+We also found that, across all three context-dependent problems, regulation-off solutions (\textit{i.e.}, solutions evolved using regulation-disabled SignalGP) executed a larger proportion of conditional logic instructions than regulation-on solutions (\textit{i.e.}, solutions evolved using regulation-enabled SignalGP).
 This result suggests that without regulation, programs must evolve larger, more complex conditional logic structures.